 There’s another huge benefit of having playlists, and that is the increased visibility and discoverability of your videos.
 When you create a playlist, that’s another one of your assets that can appear in the search results as well as suggested videos.

 Your videos can appear in search as both standalone and as a part of a playlist side by side.

 As you can see, playlists essentially double your chances of appearing in search results.

 Just make sure to optimize your lists with enticing titles and keyword-rich playlist descriptions.
-Use keyword research to discover topics that people are searching in your industry.
+Use keyword research to discover topics that people are searching for in your industry.
 These can serve as themes for your playlists.

 Closed captions can enhance the viewing experience of your videos.
 CCs and transcripts make your videos accessible to a broader audience (especially for non-native speakers).

 But did you know that they can also have an unexpected SEO benefit?!

 Closed captions are crawlable by search engines.
 That means YouTube, Google and others can use transcripts of your videos to understand your content better, which can help you rank for the right keywords.